lunaticnick/makersacademy-mcw05-airport-javascirpt/README.md

 **Use the app**

-Then you can start playing the game by using the following commands:
+Then you can start playing the game by opening ```airport.html```, located in root and using the following commands:

 - Create a new airport instance : ```airport = new Airport```
 - Create a new plane instance: ```plane = new Plane```
 - Dock a plane:  ```airport.dockPlane(plane)```
 - Launch a plane: ``` airport.launchPlane(plane)```

-Weather is controlled by a separate function, which randomises weather conditions, and we use dependancy injection to incorporate this in the program.module (called ***weaether***) that randomises weather conditions.
+Weather is controlled by a separate function, which randomises weather conditions, and we use dependancy injection to incorporate this in the program.module (called ***weather***) that randomises weather conditions.

 Create an airport and two planes:
 ```